IPacketClassifier

 //

-// This module interface is implemented by packet classifier modules.
+// Interface for packet classifier modules.
 A packet

 // classifier is a passive module which has one passive input and multiple